-They work as journalists, multimedia journalists, production assistants, managing editors, media and communications officers and production assistants.
+They work as journalists, production assistants, managing editors and media and communications officers.
 From The Daily Star, The Independent, The Financial Times and Correos of Venezuela, to talkSPORT radio, the BBC, Swedish TV and CNN, our graduates have been making their mark.

-You could also follow in the footsteps of our students who have gone on to postgraduate study in media, journalism, international conflict and film studies.
+You could also follow in the footsteps of our graduates who have gone on to postgraduate study in media, journalism, international conflict and film studies.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Discover Uni is an official source of information about university and college courses across the UK.
 The widget below draws data from the corresponding course on the Discover Uni website, which is compiled from national surveys and data collected from universities and colleges.
 If a course is taught both full-time and part-time, information for each mode of study will be displayed here.

 If you're a UK/EU applicant applying for full-time study you must apply via UCAS unless otherwise specified.